ericabxy/wadder/README.md

 If new WAD formats are created in the future, Wadder can accomodate them.
-Wadder recognizes anything with "?WAD" on the first 4 bytes and can be programmed to access a longer header if present.
+Wadder recognizes anything with "?WAD" on the first 4 bytes and can be programmed to access a longer header if indicated.
 Wadder can be programmed to collect more metadata from the directory and retrieve it with extended metadata names.